Lullabot/drupal-docker-boilerplate/README.md

 There are a couple ways to populate the files inside the container:

-- Copy the public files directly into `web/sites/default/files`.
-- Copy the files into `/files/public` and create a relative symlink to `sites/default/files`.
+- Copy public files into `/files/public`, and private files into `/files/private`, then create a relative symlink for `sites/default/files`.
 The relative symlink is necessary since the absolute path will be different inside the container.
 For instance,

 	```
-	cd sites/default
+	cd web/sites/default
 	ln -s ../../../files/public files
 	```

-- If the Drush alias file has been updated with values from a source site, and SSH credentials have been set up correctly in the docker-compose file, don't copy the files in at all, just create the symlink or add an empty files directory, then wait until the container has been started and move into it and populate the files with:
+- If the Drush alias file has been updated with values from a source site, and SSH credentials have been set up correctly in the docker-compose file, don't copy the files in at all, just create the symlink, then wait until the container has been started and move into it and populate the files with:

 	```
 	drush rsync @docker.source:%files/ @docker.container:%files`